mattbachman/pygame_wrapper/README.md

 pygame_wrapper
 ==============

+This was built using python3.2 and pygame, but I think it is backwards compatible with python2.7, havent tried it, feel free to and let me know!

 a wrapper class to simplify setup of pygame games

 the main part of this project is in gameEngine.py, the other files are going to be/are examples.